jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 your network.
 2 Secure internet\-facing remote desktop
 protocol services behind a multifactor authentication gateway.
-If you dont have an MFA gateway, enable network\- level authentication and ensure that server machines have strong,
+If you don’t have an MFA gateway, enable network\- level authentication and ensure that server machines have strong,